How to Use Periods in Windows 11 Date Formats

 Why does my date format keep reverting to default?

-This usually happens if your computer is managed by an organization using Group Policy.
+Company-managed computers often enforce a Group Policy (a centralized system administrators use to manage network settings) that overrides local changes.
 If your IT department enforces specific regional settings, those policies will override your manual changes every time you sign in or restart your computer.
 Contact your system administrator to request a change.

 Does changing the date format affect system logs or file timestamps?